-You didn't really consider different types of baby rashes as something you would need to worry about after your baby's birth.
+You didn't consider different types of baby rashes as something you would need to worry about after your baby's birth.
 But unfortunately, common baby rashes are a frequent issue many new parents face in the first weeks after birth.

 Baby rashes and how to deal with them are sensitive matters.
 It's just something we don't publicize in the media.
 All we see is how smooth and silky a baby's skin is, and that's the image we all project onto all newborns.
 Think about all the magazines that feature pictures of babies.
 That's right, not a single red spot or any sign of a rash — just picture-perfect babies with glossy skin that looks soft and clear.
 Because of this stereotype, the first signs of skin irritation will make you freak out.
-And it will happen because babies are actually prone to developing skin conditions and baby rashes on legs.
+And it will happen because babies are prone to developing skin conditions and baby rashes on legs.

 And if your newborn developed some pimples early on, in their first weeks, you would instantly ask yourself how to care for a baby in this case.
 You will start doubting your parenting and questioning the products you used that might have caused this.
-You will go through the list of your skincare items, and it's going to bring about an emotional rollercoaster.
+You will go through the list of your skincare items, and it will bring about an emotional rollercoaster.
 But this should not be the case.
 A baby's skin is significantly thinner than that of an adult, and moisture is lost five times faster than if compared to adults.
 Even if babies do not get dirty, they still need to be cleaned regularly, and everyday bathing with soaps or shampoos can have some unwanted effects on their skin.
 This article helps you with information about common baby rashes during the first year.

 Common Skin Rashes in Babies and Toddlers